KipkorirA/week-1-code-challenge/README.md

 ```
 This indicates that a student scoring 85 marks receives an 'A' grade.

-### Notes
-- Adjust the grade thresholds (`if-else` conditions) as needed based on specific grading criteria.
-- This script provides a basic implementation and can be expanded for more nuanced grading systems or integrated into larger applications.

 ## Challenge 2.
 Speed Detector (Toy Problem)